tobychui/arozos/README.md

 ## Start the ArOZ Online Platform

-### Supported Startup Paramters
+### Supported Startup Parameters
-The following startup paramters are supported.
+The following startup parameters are supported (As of 1.110)
 ```
+  -allow_autologin
+    	Allow RESTFUL login redirection that allow machines like billboards to login to the system on boot (default true)
+  -allow_mdns
+    	Enable MDNS service.
+Allow device to be scanned by nearby ArOZ Hosts (default true)
   -allow_pkg_install
     	Allow the system to install package using Advanced Package Tool (aka apt or apt-get) (default true)
+  -allow_ssdp
+    	Enable SSDP service, disable this if you do not want your device to be scanned by Windows's Network Neighborhood Page (default true)
+  -allow_upnp
+    	Enable uPNP service, recommended for host under NAT router
   -beta_scan
     	Allow compatibility to ArOZ Online Beta Clusters
   -cert string
     	TLS certificate file (.crt) (default "localhost.crt")
+  -console
+    	Enable the debugging console.
   -demo_mode
     	Run the system in demo mode.
 All directories and database are read only.
+  -dir_list
+    	Enable directory listing (default true)
   -disable_ip_resolver
     	Disable IP resolving if the system is running under reverse proxy environment
+  -disable_subservice
+    	Disable subservices completely
+  -enable_homepage
+    	Redirect not logged in users to home page instead of login interface
   -enable_hwman
     	Enable hardware management functions in system (default true)
   -hostname string
     	Default name for this host (default "My ArOZ")
   -iobuf int
     	Amount of buffer memory for IO operations (default 1024)
   -key string
     	TLS key file (.key) (default "localhost.key")
   -max_upload_size int
     	Maxmium upload size in MB.
 Must not exceed the available ram on your system (default 8192)
+  -ntt int
+    	Nightly tasks execution time.
+Default 3 = 3 am in the morning (default 3)
   -port int
     	Listening port (default 8080)
   -public_reg
     	Enable public register interface for account creation
   -root string
     	User root directories (default "./files/")
+  -session_key string
+    	Session key, must be 16, 24 or 32 bytes long (AES-128, AES-192 or AES-256).
+Leave empty for auto generated.
   -storage_config string
     	File location of the storage config file (default "./system/storage.json")
   -tls
     	Enable TLS on HTTP serving
   -tmp string
     	Temporary storage, can be access via tmp:/.
 A tmp/ folder will be created in this path.
 Recommend fast storage devices like SSD (default "./")
+  -tmp_time int
+    	Time before tmp file will be deleted in seconds.
+Default 86400 seconds = 24 hours (default 86400)
+  -upload_async
+    	Enable file upload buffering to run in async mode (Faster upload, require RAM >= 8GB)
   -upload_buf int
     	Upload buffer memory in MB.
 Any file larger than this size will be buffered to disk (slower). (default 25)
   -uuid string
     	System UUID for clustering and distributed computing.
 Only need to config once for first time startup.
 Leave empty for auto generation.
   -version
     	Show system build version
+  -wlan_interface_name string
+    	The default wireless interface for connecting to an AP (default "wlan0")
+  -wpa_supplicant_config string
+    	Path for the wpa_supplicant config (default "/etc/wpa_supplicant/wpa_supplicant.conf")
 ```

 Example